Allergies Of The Ear, Nose & Throat in Santa Monica & Torrance CA

 What Causes Ear, Nose, And Throat (ENT) Allergies?

-The precise cause of allergies remains unknown, but a hereditary factor is involved.
+The precise cause remains unknown, but a hereditary factor is involved.
 If one parent has allergies, his or her child is much more likely than the general population to have allergies.
 If both parents suffer from allergies, a child has a greatly increased risk of developing an allergy.
 The specific allergen affecting the child may be different from the one affecting the parent.
 Allergies may develop over time once a threshold of exposure has been reached.

 What Are The Symptoms Of ENT Allergies?

 Most allergic reactions involving the ear, nose, and throat are relatively mild, but may still interfere with everyday activities.
-Their symptoms include nasal rhinitis, which causes sneezing, runny nose, congestion, and post-nasal drip.
+Symptoms include nasal rhinitis, which causes sneezing, runny nose, congestion, and post-nasal drip.
 Patients with ear, nose and throat allergies may also suffer from headaches, itching, and soreness in the throat or ears.
 When plant and tree pollens cause these symptoms, the condition is commonly referred to as hay fever.
 More severe reactions, including anaphylaxis, are rare but may be life-threatening.
 Because allergies of the ear, nose, and throat are reactions to airborne allergens, sufferers may also experience allergic reactions in the eyes, skin, lungs or gastrointestinal tract.

 How Are Allergies Diagnosed?